2002 Tampa Cessna 172 crash

-On January 5, 2002, Charles J. Bishop, a high-school student of East Lake High School in Tarpon Springs, Florida, United States, stole a Cessna 172 light aircraft and crashed it into the side of the Bank of America Tower in downtown Tampa, Florida.
+On January 5, 2002, Charles J. Bishop, a 15-year-old student pilot, stole a Cessna 172 light aircraft and crashed it into the side of the Bank of America Tower in downtown Tampa, Florida.
 The impact killed the teenager and damaged an office room, but there were no other injuries.

 Bishop had been inspired by the September 11 attacks; he had left a suicide note crediting Osama bin Laden for the attacks and praising it as a justified response to actions against the Palestinians and Iraqis and said he (Bishop) was acting on behalf of Al Qaeda, from whom he had turned down help.
 As officials could find no other evidence of any connections, terrorism as a motive was ruled out, and they suggested that the crash was an apparent suicide.
-Bishop's mother filed, then dropped, a lawsuit claiming that psychological side effects from isotretinoin caused the incident.
-Bishop used isotretinoin, which is known to induce depression and rarely suicidal actions, as an acne medicine.
+Bishop's mother filed and later dropped a lawsuit claiming that psychological side effects from the medication isotretinoin, sold under the name Accutane, caused the incident.

+Background

+Charles John Bishara, Jr., was born on February 8, 1986, to parents Julia Detore and Charles Bishara.
+Before their son was born, in 1984, the couple had attempted to elope, but their application for a marriage license was denied, Detore being only 17 at the time.
+They then attempted a suicide pact at Detore's home in Malden, Massachusetts, during which Bishara was stabbed by Detore but survived.
+Detore and Bishara successfully married one month after their son was born, but divorced eight months later, with Detore alleging "cruel and abusive treatment".
+Detore retained custody of her son and changed both of their surnames to Bishop in the early 1990s, as Bishara was of Syrian descent and she wished to avoid discrimination against Arab Americans during the Gulf War.
+The Bishops moved to the Atlanta area around 1996, then to Tampa in 1998.

+At the time of the incident, Charles Bishop lived in Tarpon Springs, Florida and attended East Lake High School.
+He took his first flight lessons at the age of 12 in 1998.
+Beginning in February 2001, he attended them more regularly, once or twice per month, and had accumulated 19.3 total hours of dual instructional flight time at the time of the incident.
+Bishop paid for the lessons by performing chores for the flight school, National Aviation Holdings Inc., such as washing and cleaning airplanes.